Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 For instance, if your application scales by user then choose this as your functional unit.

-You MUST use a consistent choice of `R` across all the components in your software boundary.
+You shall use a consistent choice of `R` across all the components in your software boundary.

 A suggested list of functional units includes: